benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-07-06-object-passing.md

 Why is the latter called "pass-by-reference"?

-> In programming language design (...) a "reference" is an alias to another variable.
-Any manipulation done to the reference variable directly changes the original variable.
+> "In programming language design (...) a 'reference' is an alias to another variable.
+Any manipulation done to the reference variable directly changes the original variable."

 What is the consequence of this?
 If `a` acts as an alias for `b` in the above sense, then reassigning `a` will have the effect of reassigning `b`: suppose that `a` points to the integer `5`, and `b` is an alias for `b`.
 Then setting `b = 7` will make both `a` and `b` point to `7`, because `a` and `b` are one and the same variable.